Academy for Jewish Religion (New York)

 The Academy for Jewish Religion (AJR) is a rabbinical school based in Yonkers, New York, founded on a pluralistic approach to Judaism.
 The rabbinical school was the first to appoint a Jewish woman as its president.

 History

 The Academy for Jewish Religion was founded in 1956 as a rabbinical school.
 Initially called the Academy for Liberal Judaism (and then the Academy for Higher Jewish Learning), it was granted a charter to ordain rabbis by the Regents of the University of the State of New York.

 As of 2023, there were 19 part-time faculty members and 62 students.

 Accreditation

 AJR is accredited by the Association of Theological Schools in the United States and Canada.
-It is currently the only Jewish organization out of more than 270 ATS-accredited seminaries and divinity schools.
+It is currently the only Jewish organization out of the 280 ATS-accredited seminaries and divinity schools.